 Adjunct Professor of Law

-Prof. Franzese is a Fellow of the American College of Real Estate Lawyers, a Fellow of the American Bar Foundation and the recipient of numerous awards, including the St.Thomas More Medal of Honor, the YWCA Woman of Influence Award, the Women Lawyers Association Trailblazer Award, the State Bar Foundation's Medal of Honor and the Bishop Bernard J. McQuaid Medal, the University's highest honor.
+She is a Fellow of the American College of Real Estate Lawyers and a Fellow of the American Bar Foundation.
+Her numerous accolades include the Sir Thomas More Medal of Honor, the YWCA Woman of Influence Award, the Women Lawyers Association Trailblazer Award, the State Bar Foundation's Medal of Honor, and the Bishop Bernard J. McQuaid Medal.

 Prior to joining the academy Prof. Franzese was a litigator with Cahill Gordon, where she also served as a member of the NYC Housing Court Reform Project.
 She is mom to Michael Luigi and Nina.